tryphotino/photino.Samples/Photino.PublishPhotino/README.md

 ## Deploying for macOS

-To deploy a Photino application for macOS you will run `dotnet publish -r osx-x64` and also package the application into an `.app` bundle.
+To deploy a Photino application for macOS you will run `dotnet publish -r osx-x64` (or `osx-arm64`) and also package the application into an `.app` bundle.
 This bundle is a directory that contains the application executable, the required libraries, and metadata about the application.

 The minimal structure for a macOS application bundle is shown in Listing 6.
 The `PublishPhotino` executable is placed in the `macOS` directory, and the `Info.plist` file contains metadata about the application.
 The `BundleIcon.png` file is the icon that will be displayed in the Finder.